The Birds (film): Plot

-In 1963, at a San Francisco pet store, socialite Melanie Daniels meets lawyer Mitch Brenner, who wants to buy lovebirds for his sister Cathy's 11th birthday.
+At a San Francisco pet store, socialite Melanie Daniels meets lawyer Mitch Brenner, who wants to buy lovebirds for his sister Cathy's 11th birthday.
 Mitch recognizes Melanie from her court appearance regarding a practical joke gone awry and pretends to mistake her for a shop employee.
 He tests Melanie's knowledge of birds, which she fails, then discloses his knowledge of her and leaves.

 Intrigued, Melanie buys the lovebirds and drives to Bodega Bay after learning that Mitch has gone to his family's farm there.
 She learns Cathy's name from Annie Hayworth, a teacher at Bodega.
-Annie is Mitch's ex-lover, but their relationship ended due to his overbearing mother, Lydia, who dislikes any woman in Mitch's life.
+Annie is Mitch's ex-lover, but their relationship ended due to his overbearing mother, Lydia, who feels insecure about any woman in Mitch's life.

 Melanie rents a boat and crosses the bay to discreetly leave the lovebirds at the Brenner farm.
 Spotting her departing, Mitch drives to meet her at the dock.
 At the wharf, Melanie is attacked by a gull.
 Mitch tends to her wound and invites her to dinner.

 At the farm, Lydia's hens are refusing to eat.
 Lydia dislikes Melanie due to her exaggerated reputation, as reported in gossip columns.
+The passing of Mitch's father four years ago is also brought up.
 Mitch invites Melanie, who is staying with Annie, to Cathy's birthday party being held the next day.
-Later, a dead gull is found at Annie’s door.
+Later, a dead gull is found at Annie's door.

 During Cathy's party, Melanie tells Mitch about her troubled past and her mother running off with another man when she was Cathy's age.
 During a game, the children are attacked and wounded by gulls.
 Later that evening, as Melanie dines with the Brenners, sparrows swarm the house through the chimney.
 Mitch insists that she delay driving back to San Francisco and stay the night.